SoulRaven80/wdosg/README.md

                                                # make sure mapped volumes are consistent with this value
       # - DB_PATH=/your/wDOSg/database/path/ # If for some reason you need to modify this variable,
                                           # make sure mapped volumes are consistent with this value
+      - EMAIL_SERVICE=mymail # Your email service
+      - EMAIL_USER=wdosg@mymail.com # Email user that wDOSg will use
+      - EMAIL_PASS=wodsgpassword # Email user that wDOSg will use
+      - SERVER_FRIENDLY_URL=https://wdosg.com # Your site where wDOSg is hosted
     volumes:
       - your_library_location:/app/wdosglibrary # directory containing your library
       - your_db_location:/app/database # directory containing your database